+Visitors must submit a request to visit the campus at least 24-hours in advance.
 Visitors will not be allowed on the campus without an appointment or on official business.
 Under no circumstances are visitors allowed to disturb classes in session.